The Great Wilderness Challenge Committee (GWC) is delighted to announce that in 2023 we will be working in a closer

 The event was originally intended as a "one-off", but such was the popularity and success of the first that participants - and marshals! - clamoured for a repeat.
 So the GWC was destined to become an annual event and has been held every year since 1986

 Over the years the event has grown, and to accommodate the ever increasing entry demands, several other routes were gradually introduced.
-The 25 mile route has been joined by 13 and 7 mile distances and last year we were pleased to introduce 2 'Limited Mobility' routes meaning that people of all levels of fitness and ability can now take part.
+The 25 mile route has been joined by 13 and 7 mile distances and more recently we were pleased to introduce 2 'Limited Mobility' routes meaning that people of all levels of fitness and ability can now take part.
 Over 500 now participate in the event each year.

 As the numbers have increased, so has the income.
 From a commendable £6,200 that first year, the charity totals have gradually escalated to such an extent that for the last twenty years the £100,000 barrier has been broken.
 In fact, the £200,000 barrier has been breached no less than five times in recent years!